Bergwacht: History

 The first German mountain rescue service existed in Saxony as early as 1912.
 It consisted of the Samaritan department of the Saxon Mountaineering Association.
 In 1920, Munich men founded a German mountain rescue service with the aim of restoring order, custom and decency in the mountains.
 The rather desolate conditions in the mountains after the First World War, with poaching, theft of huts, cattle and wood, prompted the founders to join forces to "protect the mountain from the people".
 A short time later, the Red Cross founded the Mountain Accident Service (GUD), an association of Red Cross paramedics.

-By 1923, the mountain rescue service, or Bergwacht, already comprised three departments, Munich, Allgäu and Chiemgau.
-The Bergwacht was entrusted with the task of providing "on the spot help for alpine rescue services".
+By 1923, the mountain rescue service, known as the Bergwacht, comprised three departments, Munich, Allgäu and Chiemgau, and was tasked with providing "on the spot help for alpine rescue services".

-With the annexation of Austria in 1938, the Austrian rescue organisations also merged into the German Bergwacht.
+Following the annexation of Austria in 1938, the Austrian rescue organisations were incorporated into the German Bergwacht.
 In 1939, the Bergwacht was also entrusted with nature conservation.
 In the further course of the Second World War the mountain rescue men were sworn in as auxiliary policemen.
 In 1944, the Bergwacht was placed under military authority.
 After the end of the Second World War, the Bergwacht was disbanded in the US occupation zone.
 The departments joined the respective regional associations of the German Red Cross.
 In the French occupation zone, the authorities approved the establishment of the independent Black Forest Bergwacht.
 In 1955, the Bergwacht state associations joined forces at federal level to form a working group.
 From this the Federal Committee for Mountain Rescue of the German Red Cross (DRK) emerged.
 The Black Forest Bergwacht was represented on this committee as a corporate member.

-Today the mountain rescue service is a member of the International Commission for Alpine Mountain Rescue or IKAR.
+Today the German mountain rescue service is a member of the International Commission for Alpine Mountain Rescue (IKAR).